The Garden Grazer

 Instructions

 • Add all ingredients except fresh parsley to a small high-speed blender.
-(I use a NutriBullet.)
+(I use a small NutriBullet which works great for sauce and dressing.)
 Blend until smooth.
-Taste and adjust flavors if desired.
+Then taste and adjust flavors if desired.

-• Add parsley and pulse once or twice.
+• Then add the parsley.
+Pulse once or twice to incorporate.
 (Blending too much will turn the dressing green.)

 Notes

-*Non-creamy version: Omit hummus.
-Instead blend in 2 Tbsp. water and 1-2 tsp. chia seeds.
-It will slightly thicken as it sits.
-(Though I much prefer the creamy hummus version!)
+Non-creamy version: Omit the hummus/tahini.
+Instead blend in 2 Tbsp. water and optional 1-2 tsp. chia seeds which will slightly thicken the dressing as it sits.
+(Though I much prefer the creamy hummus/tahini version!)

 For oil-free: Use my oil-free homemade hummus recipe, because most store-bought hummus contains oil.

-Yield: Recipe makes about 1/2 cup dressing (just over).
+Yield: Recipe makes about 1/2 cup dressing (just over) using the hummus.

 Nutrition Per Serving (Estimate)